 Halt and Change Direction

-Lunging isn't just about firing around in circle.
-Lunging is not just letting a horse run in circles around you.
-Doing so can lead to poor obedience and injury.
-The horse should be as obedient on the lunge line as being led.
-Not only should lunging be physical exercise, but mental exercise as well.
-Lunging is not a form of punishment.
+Lunging isn't just about firing around in a circle or simply letting a horse run in circles around you.
+Doing either of these can lead to poor obedience and injury.
+The horse should be as obedient on the lunge line as it is when being led.
+Not only should lunging be physical exercise but mental exercise as well.